Remote working - how to work from home

 - Believe it or not, using your microwave can reduce your Wi-Fi speed.
 That means it's best to avoid heating up your lunch while you have a video meeting scheduled.
 Don't let those leftovers be responsible for poor sound quality or laggy responsiveness.

 If you’ve tried all the above and you’re still not happy with your home broadband, it might be worth switching to another provider.
-Pop into your nearest Currys PC World, or do it online here.
+Pop into your nearest Currys, or do it online here.

 Whether it’s that Netflix show you’re desperate to finish or that game you can’t wait to tackle, don’t underestimate the pulling power of home entertainment.